tomroth04/untisAPI/readme.md

 username := "" // fill in your username
 password := "" // fill in your password
+school := "" // fill in your school
-client := untisAPI.NewClient("antiope.webuntis.com", "lmrl", "ANDROID", username, password)
+client := untisAPI.NewClient("antiope.webuntis.com", school, "ANDROID", username, password)

 if err := client.Login(); err != nil {
     log.Fatalln(err)